code-warrior/web-dev-env-config-files/web-linter-test-project/README.md

 1. Locate `js/app.js` in VS Code’s left rail.
 2. Again, you should see squiggly lines indicating problems like indentation issues, the use of backticks, and a missing semicolon.

----

-## Notes

-RENAME FILES

-Place my gitconfig in their repo for git hooks

-`npm i -g stylelint`

-include links to stylelint

-**Note**: Some of the following assume you’ve installed NPM packages